MjiaShao/NetworkTwoSampleTest/README.md

 <h2>How to use (comparing K networks, K>=2)</h2>

 Input:
-1. data set: Save each network ajacency matrix as one file in a big folder.
+1. data set: Save each network adjacency matrix as one file in a big folder.
 (In our example, we saved them in the 'data_simulation_100')
 2. MotifName: a motif list including all kinds of network moments you would like to make comparison
 3. conf_level: alpha
 4. cdelta: the parameter determines the variance of artificial noise term \delta_T